 Even for the big decisions, we continue to identify the person responsible for making the decision.
 But when you’re faced with a complex or high-stakes decision where there’s no way to determine a single right answer in advance, that responsibility is more of a burden than a privilege.

-For these situations, the decision maker takes the lead, but we all chip in.
-Here's how we keep the lines of responsibility clear while also benefiting from everyone's wisdom and support.
+In these situations, the decision-maker takes the lead, but we all chip in.
+Here’s how we keep the lines of responsibility clear while also benefiting from everyone’s wisdom and support.

 - We work to identify at least three viable options.

-For the simple or merely complicated situations, the decision maker declares a single option which we can all chime in on.
-That presents everyone a black-and-white picture: either we're doing it my way, or not.
-That's not a problem for any situation where you can find "right" answers, but in a complex situation, that's what we call a false dichotomy and it's a major trap.
+For simple or merely complicated situations, the decision maker declares a single option that we can all chime in on.
+That presents everyone with a black-and-white picture: either we’re doing it my way, or not.
+That’s not a problem for any situation where you can find “right” answers, but in a complex situation, that’s what we call a false dichotomy and it’s a major trap.